KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **Start a fresh new session**: place a screenshot object and host it to start a new session and overwrite the previous one;
    - **Retrieve the previous session**: resolve the previously hosted anchors to retrieve the previous session and update it.

-<br/>**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerCompany.appname/files/SavedImage/Image-x.png)
+<br/>**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerCompany.appname/files/SavedImage/Image-x.png), furthermore, the pictures are saved in (android/data/com.WreckerCompany.appname/files/SavedImageWithCoordinates/Image-x-coordinates.png) as well, where the name of the picture encompasses also the coordinates where the picture has been taken.